Odessa, Delaware: History

 Odessa was originally known as Cantwell's Bridge.
 In 1721, a son of Captain Edmund Cantwell opened a toll bridge over the Appoquinimink Creek at this location.
 Cantwell's Bridge became an important port that shipped wheat, corn, tobacco, and produce down the creek to the Delaware Bay, where it traveled to distant ports.
 The town was also home to tanneries that produced leather goods.
 Cantwell's Bridge would continue to prosper as an agricultural port into the 19th century.
 In 1855, the grain trade collapsed after the Delaware Railroad was built to the west through Middletown.
 The railroad was originally proposed to be built through Cantwell's Bridge but the merchants and vessel owners in the town opposed.
-Following this, the town was renamed to Odessa after the port city of Odessa in Ukraine in an effort to keep the town alive as a major port.
+Following this, the town was renamed to Odessa after the port city of Odesa in Ukraine in an effort to keep the town alive as a major port.
 The town saw a slight boom during the American Civil War.